The IDEA Center

 35 Years of Service for Higher Education

-The success of your institution of higher education is the reason The IDEA Center exists.
+The success of your institution of higher education is the reason IDEA exists.
 As a nonprofit organization, we have partnered since 1975 with colleges and universities across the country to reach the same goal — continuous individual and institutional improvement and achievement.

-With a range of nationally normed, research-driven, flexible assessment services, The IDEA Center helps faculty members solicit feedback and evaluate teaching as it relates to curricular goals and the measurement of learning.
+With a range of nationally normed, research-driven, flexible assessment services, IDEA helps faculty members solicit feedback and evaluate teaching as it relates to curricular goals and the measurement of learning.
 We help faculty, deans, administrators, and department chairs assess how their own and the institution’s objectives are realized.

 What Makes IDEA Unique?